-Dr. Daniel Hochman's AP Environmental Science classes at Ball High School participated in field trips on October 5, 2017; January 25, 2018; and May 18, 2018.
+Dr. Daniel Hochman's AP Environmental Science classes at Ball High School participated in field trips on October 3, 2018; January 30, 2019; and April 25, 2019.
 Students conducted surveys at Galveston Island State Park, BEG02 (fig. 6)-a profile that the Bureau has been measuring since the 1980's.
-Ball High School students also started collected data at two new locations, JAM02 in Jamaica Beach and DEL01 at the Dellanera RV Park (fig. 6).
-Both of these sites will monitor beach nourishment and Coastal Erosion Planning and Response Act (CEPRA) beach and dune restoration activities.
-It is important to note that during the fall field trips (October 2017) for both Ball and High Island High Schools water levels were exceptionally high.
-The waterline on Bolivar Peninsula and Galveston Island was very close to the vegetation line at all of the monitoring sites, leaving very little beach exposed.
-The elevated shoreline positions are evident in the plots of shoreline change in Appendix B, the beach profile data in Appendix C, and the GPS mapped shoreline in Appendix D.
+Ball High School students also collected data at JAM02 in Jamaica Beach and DEL01 at the Dellanera RV Park (fig. 6).
+Both of these sites monitor beach nourishment and Coastal Erosion Planning and Response Act (CEPRA) beach and dune restoration activities.